-Randy Christopher is the beloved Executive Director of Phillips Education Center at Campbellsville University.
+Randy Christopher is the beloved Executive Director of Los Angeles Education Center at Campbellsville University.
 He is known for his management and negotiation skills in shepherding the school through its recent transition into a fully accredited program and significant part of the Campbellsville family of rigorous academic programs, but also for his warm, down to earth interpersonal approach with everyone.
 Describing his work as a psychotherapist, he once described it as an IT helpdesk for mental health-related “technical problems.”
 Read more from a recent discussion with Randy below.

 What’s important for people to know about you?
 How long have you been a therapist?
 Is there a population you specialize in, or is it more general?

 I have different titles and job descriptions, but when someone asks me what I do, I say I’m a therapist.
 It was always my plan to work with children and adolescents.
 All of my supervised hours as a trainee and an intern were working with that population: in public school, private school, parochial school, and special ed school.
 It’s great training to work with a group that doesn’t think they need therapy and doesn’t want to be there.
 If you can coax teenagers into sitting and talking with you, you can work with just about any group!
 In private practice, I have also worked with adults and find couples work the most challenging and rewarding work of all.

 What therapeutic paradigm do you work from, generally?
 Any central beliefs about people, change or the work itself that particularly inspire or motivate you?

 I don’t have a specific paradigm; I steal from all of the greats.
 It would be fair to define my approach as “integrative.”
 I like to explore the root causes of issues and to treat symptoms, especially with Cognitive Behavioral Therapy and mindfulness meditation.
 I believe that people don’t need to change – they are great just the way they are.
 What we look for is behavioral change.
 We want clients to learn how to control their behavior, so that their behavior stops controlling them.